void-linux/void-docs/src/installation/guides/arm-devices/index.md

 #### Chroot installation

-It is also possible to perform a [chroot installation](../chroot.md) using the appropriate architecture and base packages, some of which are listed in the "[Supported Platforms](./platforms.md)" section.
+It is also possible to perform a [chroot installation](../chroot.md) using the appropriate architecture and base packages.
 Make sure to [prepare your storage medium](#custom-partition-layout) properly for the device.

 If doing this from a computer with an incompatible archtecture (such as x86_64), install `binfmt-support`, enable the `binfmt-support` service, and install the